-Three Months Ended September 30, ided), (In thousands) 2023 2022 2023 2022 Research and development expense \$ 3,635 \$ 4,628 \$ 12,530 \$ 16,207 Selling, general and administrative expense 5,441 6,528 18,422 21,624 Total stock-based compensation expense \$ 9,076 \$ 11,156 \$ 30,952 \$ 37,831
+Three Months Ended September 30, Nine Months Ended September 30, (In thousands) 2024 2023 2024 2023 Research and development expense \$ 4,391 \$ 3,635 \$ 12,626 \$ 12,530 Selling, general and administrative expense 6,754 5,441 19,318 18,422 Total stock-based compensation expense \$ 11,145 \$ 9,076 \$ 31,944 \$ 30,952

-10. Loss per Share
+10. Income (Loss) per Share

-Basic net loss per share is calculated by dividing net loss by the weighted-average shares outstanding during the period, without consideration for common stock equivalents.
-Diluted net loss per share is calculated by adjusting the weighted-average shares outstanding for the dilutive effect of common stock equivalents outstanding for the period, determined using the treasury stock method.
-For purposes of the dilutive net loss per share calculation, stock options, RSUs, PSUs and MSUs for which the performance and market vesting conditions, respectively, have been deemed probable, and 2013 ESPP shares are considered to be common stock equivalents, while PSUs and MSUs with performance and market vesting conditions, respectively, that were not deemed probable as of September 30, 2023 are not considered to be common stock equivalents.
+Basic net income (loss) per share is calculated by dividing net income (loss) by the weighted-average shares outstanding during the period, without consideration for common stock equivalents.
+Diluted net income (loss) per share is calculated by adjusting the weighted-average shares outstanding for the dilutive effect of common stock equivalents outstanding for the period, determined using the treasury stock method.
+For purposes of the dilutive net income (loss) per share calculation, stock options, RSUs and PSUs for which the performance and market vesting conditions, respectively, have been deemed probable, and 2013 ESPP shares are considered to be common stock equivalents, while PSUs with performance and market vesting conditions, respectively, that were not deemed probable as of September 30, 2024 are not considered to be common stock equivalents.

 We utilize the control number concept in the computation of diluted earnings per share to determine whether potential common stock equivalents are dilutive.
-The control number used is net loss from continuing operations.
+The control number used is net income (loss) from continuing operations.
 The control number concept requires that the same number of potentially dilutive securities applied in computing diluted earnings per share from continuing operations be applied to all other categories of income or loss, regardless of their anti-dilutive effect on such categories.
-Since we had a net loss for all periods presented, no dilutive effect has been recognized in the calculation of loss per share.
-Basic and diluted net loss per share was the same for all periods presented.
+Since we had a net loss for the three and nine months ended September 30, 2023, no dilutive effect was recognized in the calculation of loss per share and basic and diluted net loss per share was the same for those periods.